-Task 10 - Adjusting the Carriage Stops
+Task 10 - Adjusting the Carriage Stop Clips

-The carriage stops make sure the take-up rail cannot hit the hopping foot on your machine.
+The carriage stop clips make sure that the take-up rail cannot hit the hopping foot on your machine.
 If the hopping foot hits the take-up rail, it can damage the machine or the rail.
 Take the following steps to adjust the carriage stops to the correct position so the machine cannot move back too far.